Leveraging Abstract Meaning Representation for Knowledge Base Question Answering: Experimental Evaluation

-In this section, we evaluate the performance of \sysname~individual modules. \sysname~is highly modular and any modules can be replaced by a better performing one.
-We, however, used the state-of-the-art approach for each of the modules to make sure we get the best performance.
-We show below the performance of each module on our dev sets.

-\textbf{AMR Parsing. } We manually created AMRs for the train (dev) sets of QALD and LC-QuAD questions\footnote{We will open-source this dataset as a contribution to further research in semantic parsing for KBQA.}.
-The performance of our stack-transformer parser~\cite{anon2020a} on both of these datasets is shown in Table~\ref{tab:amrresult}.
-The parser is pre-trained on AMR3.0 and human-annotated question sentences, and then fine-tuned on only the human-annotated question sentences, which include 250 QALD, 4k question bank~\cite{johnjudge2006}, and about 11k LC-QuAD 2.0~\cite{jens-lehmann2019} sentences.

-\textbf{Entity Linking. } \sysname's EL module consists of a Neural Mention Detection (NMD) (trained on LC-QuAD training dataset comprising of 3,651 questions with manually annotated mentions) and off-the-shelf entity disambiguation model -- BLINK~\cite{Wu2019ZeroshotEL}.
-We compare the performance of NMD+BLINK approach with two EL systems -- Falcon~\cite{sakor-etal-2019-old} and DBpedia Spotlight~\cite{10.1145/2063518.2063519} with confidence threshold set to 0.5.
-Demonstrated in Table~\ref{tab:entity_linking_results}, NMD+BLINK performs 12\% better on F1 than Falcon (best state-of-the-art) on LC-QuAD dev set and achieves comparable performance on QALD-9 dev set.

-\textbf{Relationship Linking. }Similar to entity linking, we evaluate Relation Linking on both QALD and LC-QuAD dev sets.
-Table~\ref{tab:relation_linking_results} depicts the performance of SLING in comparison to other relation linking system.
-SLING performs significantly better than all other systems on QALD-9.
-It also performs slightly better than Falcon on LC-QuAD.
+\textbf{Entity and Relation Linking.} \sysname's EL module (NMD+BLINK) consists of a BERT-based neural mention detection (NMD) network, trained on LC-QuAD 1.0 training dataset comprising of 3,651 questions with manually annotated mentions, paired with an off-the-shelf entity disambiguation model -- BLINK~\cite{Wu2019ZeroshotEL}.
+We compare the performance of NMD+BLINK approach with Falcon~\cite{sakor-etal-2019-old} in Table~\ref{tab:entity_linking_results}.
+NMD+BLINK performs 24\% better on F1 than Falcon (state-of-the-art) on LC-QuAD 1.0 dev set and 3\% better on QALD-9 dev set.
+Similarly, we evaluate Relation Linking on both QALD and LC-QuAD 1.0 dev sets.
+In particular, we used SemREL~\cite{semREL}; state-of-the-art relation linking approach which performs significantly better compared to both Falcon~\cite{sakor-etal-2019-old} and SLING~\cite{SLING} on various datasets.
+On LC-QuAD 1.0 dev, SemREL acheives F1 = 0.55 compared to 0.43 by SLING and 0.42 by Falcon.
+On QALD-9, SemREL achieves 0.54 compared to 0.64 and 0.46 F1 for SLING and Falcon, respectively.

+\textbf{Reasoner.} We investigate the effect of using LNN as a reasoner equipped with axioms for type-based and geographic reasoning.
+We evaluated {\sysname}'s performance under two conditions: (a) with an LNN reasoner with intermediate logic form and (b) with a deterministic translation of query graphs to \sparql.
+On LC-QuAD 1.0 dev set, {\sysname} achieves an F1 score of 40.5 using LNN compared to 37.6 with the deterministic translation to \sparql.
+Based on these initial promising results, we intend to explore more uses of such reasoners for KBQA in the future.